Get Tech Tips

 Control Voltage Overamp – The Less Usual Cause

 A common example is a contactor that is stuck open.
-This results in high amperage because the solenoid is energized without the magnetic resistance (reactance) provided by the induced magnetic field.
+That results in high amperage because the solenoid is energized without the magnetic resistance (reactance) provided by the induced magnetic field.

-This occurs because the magnetic field in the coil isn't reacting with the load so there isn't enough inductive resistance known as “inductive reactance”.
-It's essentially the same thing as locked rotor amps on a motor, if you keep that motor from spinning the electrical resistance in the windings remains too low and the windings overheat and go out on thermal overload.
+Problems like the ones I just mentioned occur because the magnetic field in the coil isn't reacting with the load, so there isn't enough inductive resistance known as “inductive reactance.”
+It's essentially the same thing as locked rotor amps on a motor; if you keep that motor from spinning, the electrical resistance in the windings remains too low, and the windings overheat and go out on thermal overload.

-When this does occur in low voltage circuits it often won't blow a fuse/trip right away.
-A good way to catch it is to put an amp clamp on the low voltage wires feeding different components until you find the one pulling very high amperage in comparison with other low voltage components.
+When this does occur in low voltage circuits, it often won't blow a fuse/trip right away.
+A good way to catch it is to put an amp clamp on the low voltage wires feeding different components until you find the one pulling very high amperage compared to other low voltage components.

 So, check for short circuits first, but also keep your eyes open for stuck or improperly mounted solenoids.